+If the pandemic taught us anything, it was the impact of prolonged sitting.
 Sitting all day can be bad for your health and mentally draining, and if you’re working from home, you might be sitting more than usual.
 That’s not to say office workers are all getting a workout, but instead of walking over to your colleague’s desk or moving around from meeting to meeting, you might be confined to your desk for longer periods when working from home.

 A lift-top coffee table is also a good option.
 Though it’s not an actual desk, it’s perfect for on-the-clock lunch breaks and other living room excursions during the workday.
 Just make sure you’re out of video range when you scarf down that sandwich!

 Finally, there’s the lap desk.
 Although it’s healthier for remote workers to get up and move around as much as possible, this mobile choice gives you the ability to work from your bed or couch, especially if you’re having just “one of those days.”

 To achieve an ergonomic setup, you might have to give your laptop a little lift off your desk.
 But you can do better than stacking a pile of books beneath it.
 An inexpensive and worthwhile investment can be a laptop stand that consistently (and steadily) holds your laptop at a more comfortable height and angle. wrkfrce CEO Jesse Chambers, who spends much of his time working from an RV, swears by the value of his laptop stand.